 Pumped storage hydro is sometimes compared with emerging storage technologies like batteries.
 However, pumped storage facilities are in a class by themselves when it comes to value and versatility:

-- Good pumped storage sites have a lower cost per kWh of storage capacity than even the optimistic projections for large-scale battery projects.
+- Good pumped storage sites have a lower cost per kWh of storage capacity than large-scale battery projects.

-- With full-power storage capacities of six hours, eight hours, or more, pumped storage can easily qualify as firm peaking capacity, competing directly against simple-cycle gas turbines or even combined-cycle gas turbines.
+- With full-power storage capacities of six hours, eight hours, or more, pumped storage can easily qualify as firm peaking capacity, competing directly against gas turbines with far fewer capabilities and much shorter lifespans.
 Other storage technologies cannot do this, so they are far more dependent on ancillary services and arbitrage revenues.

 - Pumped storage facilities can provide the same level of fast-response frequency regulation service that batteries, flywheels, and other emerging storage technologies are designed for.